- Business Expense Reimbursement Policy

 Franklin & Marshall College requires any individual, business, organization or entity that is not part of the incorporated administrative structure of Franklin & Marshall College (external entities) that wishes to use the marks, logos or symbols of Franklin & Marshall on manufactured goods to seek approval before manufacture and to obtain a license.

 The College's marks include the word marks and associated symbols and logos for "Franklin & Marshall College," "Franklin & Marshall," "Franklin and Marshall College," "Franklin and Marshall," "F&M," "Diplomats," "Franklin & Marshall College Poll," "Franklin and Marshall College Poll," and "F&Mily," as well as the College's official seal depicting the profiles of Ben Franklin and John Marshall.
-[Information on appropriate design uses of the College's visual identity, including in published materials, is available in the College's Visual Identity Guide and the Athletics Identity Guide for Franklin & Marshall College.]
+[Information on appropriate design uses of the College's visual identity, including in published materials, is available in the College's Visual Identity Guide and the Athletics Identity Guide, distributed by the College's Office of Communications.

 Any individual or company that wishes to receive Franklin & Marshall College's express permission to use any of these trademarks/logos on products or services sold or otherwise distributed in the marketplace requires a license issued by the College.
 This policy applies to for-profit companies, apparel manufacturers, alumni groups and affinity groups that would like to produce goods using the College's marks for any form of distribution, whether or not for sale or re-sale.
 This policy also applies to College administrative or academic units and student groups that would like to produce goods for sale or re-sale.